 When the nurse walked in with my treatment, my new friend said, “Listen, you got this – if I can do it at my age, you can do it even better.”
 As cliché as it sounds, that conversation did it for me.
 I won’t say the treatments were a walk in the park, but my fears were MUCH bigger than my reality.
 I made the decision, that very day, to do for other people what this woman did to help me.

 Fast forward a year and a half later.
 Having finished treatment, I returned to my job, which I truly enjoyed.
 About two months later a notice about a job opportunity crossed my desk that indicated a non-profit cancer support organization was looking for someone to help them with their re-engineering effort.
 The position would be on a two-year loan basis.
 Although I did not know what the organization did at the time, I had a deep sense of wanting to help, thought I could certainly relate to the re-engineering effort and, I now also had some experience with cancer.
 I remember thinking this seems like it was meant to be.
 My manager was not thrilled but said he knew this was something I would pursue when he circulated the job description and he would not prevent it.
 I interviewed for the position, was accepted and the rest is now history.

 I was offered a permanent position at the end of my two year loan period.
 I retired from my first career and began a second one with Cancer Hope Network.
 Even more amazing, Cancer Hope Network offers exactly what that wonderful woman did for me when I was diagnosed.
 They match people diagnosed with cancer with someone who was diagnosed and treated for the same type of cancer.
-With Cancer Hope Network’s help, I have been able to fulfill my promise of helping others as I was helped and have spoken with over 500 people diagnosed with cancer or to their caregivers.
+With Cancer Hope Network’s help, I have been able to fulfill my promise of helping others as I was helped and spoken with people diagnosed with cancer or to their caregivers.